 What qualifications do I need to join the Faculty of Homeopathy?

-You must be a statutorily registered healthcare professional.
-If you live outside of the UK you must hold qualifications which are registrable with the relevant professional body in the UK (for example the General Medical Council for doctors).
+You must be a statutorily registrable healthcare professional.
+If you live outside the UK you must hold qualifications which are registrable with the relevant professional body in your country/legislature/jurisdiction.
 Student membership is open to undergraduates on courses leading to certain professional qualifications.
 For more information please visit our membership section.

 I have a BHMS or DHMS, can I join the Faculty of Homeopathy?